 - insulin detemir (Levemir), lasts 18 to 23 hours

-- insulin glargine injection (Toujeo), lasts more than 24 hours
+- insulin glargine (Toujeo), lasts more than 24 hours

-- insulin degludec injection (Tresiba), lasts up to 42 hours
+- insulin degludec (Tresiba), lasts up to 42 hours

 Even though Lantus and Toujeo are both insulin glargine products made by the same manufacturer, the dosing may need to be slightly different.
 This is because they have different formula concentrations which causes slight changes in the way they control blood sugar.
 Because of these differences they can't be substituted for each other; each one must be specifically prescribed.